Swaziland: Official and widely spoken languages

 Modern Developments in Language Policy and Media

 Modern developments are reshaping how language is used in governance and media.
 Recent reforms have brought significant changes to the way communication is structured in this country.
-These adjustments aim to make language more inclusive and effective in public discourse16.
+These adjustments aim to make language more inclusive and effective in public discourse.

 Modern language policy